 You’re probably considering going down the electronic groupset path and that’s why you’re here.

-Let me start with saying this.
+Let me start by saying this.

 You definitely won’t regret going for electronic shifting.
 So now the question comes down to, which electronic shifting system is it?

-SRAM Etap vs Shimano Di2?
+SRAM eTap vs Shimano Di2?